 By mid-afternoon, when the throng was about 3 kilometers from Iligan, the gauge tie was removed.
-They arrived in Iligan at around 7:00 P.M. in the evening.
-All were tired, thirsty, hungry and were at the point of complete exhaustion.
+They arrived in Iligan at around 7:00 P.M. tired, thirsty, hungry and exhausted.

 The POWs, both Filipinos and Americans, were housed in a rickety two-story school building of St. Michael’s Academy, located across the St. Michael’s Church in Iligan.
 The Filipino POWs occupied the first floor while the Americans were locked at the second floor.

 After a two-day layover in Iligan, the POWs boarded a canon boat on July 6, 1942, and sailed a hundred miles east along the shore of Mindanao to Cagayan de Misamis, the capital town in Northern Mindanao.
 From there, trucks took them to Camp Casisang, Malaybalay, Bukidnon where they joined other POWs from Mindanao.

 The Japanese guards continued to loot the POWs’ money, valuables, gold rings, wristwatches, etc. on the pretext that the POWs had to purchase their own food or transportation.